My 10 essentials for intermediate seamstresses

 10. The guide passer or the bias tape turner

-It is sold in a set of 3 sizes: S for a tube 9.5 to 16mm wide
+It is sold in sets of 3 sizes: S for a tube 9.5 to 16mm wide M for a tube from 19 to 25mm L for a tube over 25mm.

 The bias tape turner is also an excellent option.

-11. Bonus: the small stock
+11. Bonus: the small stash

-For my part, I very regularly dip into my stash of bias tape, elastic... it often saves me in the evening or on Sundays.
+For my part, I regularly dip into my stash of bias tape, elastic... it often saves me in the evening or on Sundays.

 I always use it with pleasure!